AbsaOSS/cobrix/README.md

                10  CONTACT-PERSON    PIC X(28).
 ```

-The 'SEGMENT-ID' and 'COMPANY-ID' fields are present in all of the segments.
-The 'STATIC-DETAILS' group is present only in
-the root record.
-The 'CONTACTS' group is present only in child record.
-Notice that 'CONTACTS' redefine 'STATIC-DETAILS'.
+The 'SEGMENT-ID' and 'COMPANY-ID' fields are present in all segments.
+The 'STATIC-DETAILS' group is present only in the root record.
+The 'CONTACTS' group is present only in the child record.
+Notice that 'CONTACTS' redefines 'STATIC-DETAILS'.

-Because the records have different lengths use `record_format = V` or `record_format = VB` depending of the record format.
+Because the records have different lengths, use `record_format = V` or `record_format = VB` depending on the record format.

-If you load this file as is you will get the schema and the data similar to this.
+If you load this file as is, you will get a schema and data similar to this:

-#### Spark App:
+Spark App:
 ```scala
 val df = spark
   .read